Skip to main content

 • Return Value: A Node object or nil.

-You can register a callback using the onAnimationEnd method to trigger when the animation finishes playing.
+You can register a callback function using the onAnimationEnd method, which triggers when the animation playback ends.

 -- Register an animation end callback